Rich Products: Product portfolio

 In addition to the Rich's brand (Farm Rich), the company mostly sells products under other brands it has acquired, such as SeaPak; French Meadow, Casa Di Bertacchi; Byron's Barbecue; Carvel, f'real and Jon Donaire.
 CoffeeRich is one of the company's few exceptions; nearly all of its products are "sold not under the Rich brand name."

 Legal battles

 Dairy manufacturers filed multiple lawsuits against Rich's.
 Some of the company's early-day advertising used the term "coffee whitener" rather than non-dairy to avoid pushback from dairy manufacturers.

 Rich Products was sued in 36 states according to the founder's older son Robert E. Rich Jr. Eventually, his father's "court victories played an important role in legitimizing nondairy products."

+Controversies and animal welfare

+Rich's is under scrutiny for alleged practices compromising animal welfare and food safety.
+Leading this charge is UK-based Equitas, launching a campaign to inform Rich's customers of these concerns.
+Of particular concern is Rich's continued use of battery cage eggs, a practice criticized worldwide for its cruelty and food safety risks including in the EU Directive 1999/74/EC, as hens endure deplorable conditions, feces accumulate near the eggs, and deceased hens often decompose near those still laying eggs for human consumption.
+Amid a global shift towards more humane practices in the food industry, Rich's faces increasing pressure to adopt a timeline for exclusively using cage-free eggs in all its operations.

 Sports

 In 1972, Rich Products signed a 25-year deal for the naming rights to the Buffalo Bills' new stadium, which was under construction in Orchard Park.
 The Robert E. Rich family reportedly at one point suggested calling the stadium Coffee Rich Park.

 From 1973 to 1998 this stadium was known as Rich Stadium.
 When the original deal expired in 1998 and Rich chose not to renew at a much higher rate, the stadium was renamed in honor of Ralph C. Wilson, the Bills' owner and founder (as of 2021, the stadium is now called Highmark Stadium).

 Rich's owns three minor league baseball teams, most notably the Buffalo Bisons, Triple-A International League affiliate of the Toronto Blue Jays.
 The other two teams are the Northwest Arkansas Naturals (Double-A affiliate of the Kansas City Royals), and the West Virginia Black Bears (formerly the Jamestown Jammers, the Single-A Short Season affiliate of the Pittsburgh Pirates).

 On November 4, 2010, Bob Rich announced that Rich Products would be the official kit sponsor of English Northern League Division One team Bedlington Terriers F.C.

 In 2013, Rich's Farm Rich brand became a sponsor for Front Row Motorsports' David Ragan in the NASCAR Sprint Cup Series.
 Farm Rich also served as Ragan's sponsor at Richmond International Raceway in the 2013 Federated Auto Parts 400.
 FarmRich came back on in 2014 to sponsor Ragan again for three races at Phoenix, Daytona, and Atlanta.